tnga/react-aframe/README.md

 <a-entity>.setAttribute('position', '0 0 -5');
 ```

-`react-aframe` provides the best of both worlds between A-Frame and React, the
+`react-aframe-ar` provides the best of both worlds between A-Frame and React, the
 3D and VR-oriented entity-component architecture of A-Frame, and the view and
 state management ergonomics of React, without penalties of attempting to use
 React for a VR application.